 - The basic principle of how a jet engine works is actually similar to that of a car engine.

-- The “gas pedal” on your jet, one for each engine, is called a throttle, or a thrust lever.
+- The “gas pedal” on your jet, one for each engine, is called a throttle.
+Another name for this device is “thrust lever“.
 The thrust levers are moved by the hand.

 - To go faster, or to apply more power: Move the throttles forward (in your car you press your gas pedal).